akhilsuri02/turnilo/docs/security.md

 //   * cluster: Cluster - the cluster object
 exports.druidRequestDecoratorFactory = function (logger, params) {
   var options = params.options;
-  var myUsername = options.myUsername; // pretend we store the username and password var myPassword = options.myPassword; // in the config
+  var myUsername = options[0].myUsername; // pretend we store the username and password var myPassword = options[0].myPassword; // in the config

   if (!myUsername) throw new Error('must have username');
   if (!myPassword) throw new Error('must have password');